Wherever you’ve slipped or tripped it’s important that you get as much information about your accident as you can, as soon as you can.

 We can look at your matter in detail for free and it will help if you can bring us a photograph of the highway where you fell, close up with a ruler or 2p coin and a general photo of the area as well.
 This will help to assess your prospects of success as well as identifying the area of the accident.
 Whilst we’re talking about the area of the accident – be sure that you’re certain about which paving flagstone or hole you fell at – there’s no room for doubt – you have to be able to positively identify it without any shadow of doubt.

 We’ll also need as much information as you can give us about your injuries because of the trip so that we can start to put a financial value on the claim.
 That may not be important so far as you’re concerned (most people aren’t so bothered about the value of their claim they just want an apology) but from the point of view of the law and dealing with the claim it’s just as important as size!
-We have to know that the value of your claim will be at least £1,000 to be able to deal with it.
+We have to know that the value of your claim will be at least £1,000 (soon to rise due to proposed changes to the law made by the government to £1,500) to be able to deal with it.

 If we can deal with your claim then we’ll deal with it as a no win no fee claim to give you peace of mind about legal costs; with us you won’t have to worry about any hidden surprises along the way.